 In much the same way, a QR code can be used to initiate an email conversation between you and your customers.
 If this is the preferred method of communication for them, then it’s worth supporting it.
 Also, you’ll have an email address to add to your CRM tool for a more comprehensive customer database.

 Apps are such a great tool for consumers.
-If they regularly interact with your brand online, then having all their account information, past purchases, and payment details under one umbrella make their communications with you so much easier.
+If they regularly interact with your brand online, having all their account information, past purchases, and payment details under one umbrella makes their communications with you much more accessible.